james-kaddissi/universal_project_manager/README.md

 *upm delete optional_name - deletes the current directory and removes from project list or deletes the name of the upm project supplied.*

 determine a finalize list of supported languages.

+These languages are tested working for project creation and running on Windows:

+Ruby

+HTML

+C#

+Python